SuperOfficeDocs/superoffice-docs/docs/apps/requirements/security.md

 It is paramount that you keep data secure.
 Security is our topmost concern.

-If needed, we may go back in time to see when and by who an operation was performed.
+If needed, we may go back in time to see when and by whom an operation was performed.

 ## Requirements